Explorers Program: SMEX, MIDEX, and Student Explorers Programs

 The Explorer missions were at first managed by the Small Explorers Project Office at NASA's Goddard Space Flight Center (GSFC).
 In early 1999, that office was closed and with the announcement of opportunity for the third set of SMEX missions NASA converted the SMEX class so that each mission was managed by its principal investigator, with oversight by the GSFC Explorer Project.
 The Explorers Program Office at Goddard Space Flight Center, provides management of the many operational scientific exploration missions that are characterized by relatively moderate costs and small to medium-sized missions that are capable of being built, tested, and launched in a short time interval compared to larger observatories like NASA's Great Observatories.

 Excluding the launches, the MIDEX class has a current mission cap cost of US$250 million in 2018, with future MIDEX missions being capped at US$350 million.
 The cost cap for SMEX missions in 2017 was US$165 million.
 UNEX missions are capped at US$15 million.
 A sub-project called Missions of Opportunity (MO) has funded science instruments or hardware components of onboard non-NASA space missions, and have a total NASA cost cap of US$70 million.

+Following the 2020 Astronomy and Astrophysics Decadal Survey, NASA created the Probe Explorers program as a new class with the intention of filling the gap between flagship missions and the other classes of the Explorers Program.
+This class has a mission cap cost of US$1 billion.
+The first mission selected in this class was the far-infrared telescope PRIMA, targeted for a 2033 launch.